-- Hollow-out MG 151 barrels and add their canvas covers.
-MG151/20 gondolas are too short.
-Cut them in the middle and add 3mm.
-The easier way to do this is to cut the center section of gondolas from another kit and add it where the cut was made.
-Add internal extension to the ejection port. - Lower wing parts have details for gun and rockets whereas they should only have either the former or the latter (on the outboard panel just after the edge of wheel bay).
-The elliptical hatch and four small holes only appear on fall 1944 (except on earlier planes already equipped with W. Gr42 Spr.
-21cm rockets) whereas the rounded hatch was only present on

-Kanonenboot planes equipped with MG151/20 gun gondolas.
-Leave the correct details according to the airframe you choose.
+Lower wing parts have details for gun and rockets whereas they should only have either the former or the latter for an early airframe (on the outboard panel just after the edge of wheel bay).
+The elliptical hatch and four small holes (for rockets) only appear on fall 1944 whereas the rounded hatch was only present on Kanonenboot planes equipped with MG151/20 gun gondolas.
+If you want to depict an early G-14, leave the correct details according to the airframe you choose.

 - There is a panel line on the top of the wing (outboard of the wing root) that does not continue to the bottom half of the wing. - There is a riveted strip at the wing root that runs along the underside of the aircraft but does not continue to the top side.
 It should continue back to the vertical line on the wing root fairing. - Kit has steps in the leading edges of the wing into which the slats retract.
 On real airframe, these steps are no thicker than the wing's aluminum covering.
 There are two solutions to fix this.
-The most accurate but also most complicated option asks for carefully cutting a thin piece of sheet styrene to fit into the slat well, with the sheet stock's thickness chosen to leave a very small step; cementing the filling piece into the slat well, being careful to keep the new step heigh constant; and then filling down the leading edge of the filling piece where it disappears under the slat.
+The most accurate but also most complicated option asks for carefully cutting a thin piece of sheet styrene to fit into the slat well, with the sheet stock's thickness chosen to leave a very small step; cementing the filling piece into the slat well, being careful to keep the new step heigh constant; and then filing down the leading edge of the filling piece where it disappears under the slat.
 Second option is simpler: since the real aircraft's step is so small, an adequate and much easier fix would be simply to fill the step with putty and then file it to shape.
 Add one big bolt head (e.g. Grandt line) under the end of each arm of the opened leading edge slat.
 Reduce the thickness of the upper and lower rear edges of the slats by scraping those edges with a No. 11 knife blade.
-True nitpickers may also want to accurize slat sides as they are no flat as the kit part edges. - There is a panel line on the top of the wing (outboard of the wing root) that does not continue to the bottom half of the wing. - There is a riveted strip at the wing root that runs along the underside of the aircraft but does not continue to the top side.
-It should continue back to the vertical line on the wing root fairing. - Kit has steps in the leading edges of the wing into which the slats retract.
-On real airframe, these steps are no thicker than the wing's aluminum covering.
-There are two solutions to fix this.
-The most accurate but also most complicated option asks for carefully cutting a thin piece of sheet styrene to fit into the slat well, with the sheet stock's thickness chosen to leave a very small step; cementing the filling piece into the slat well, being careful to keep the new step heigh constant; and then filling down the leading edge of the filling piece where it disappears under the slat.
-Second option is simpler: since the real aircraft's step is so small, an adequate and much easier fix would be simply to fill the step with putty and then file it to shape. - Thin, replace or rebuild radiator flaps and add the missing activating levers.
+True nitpickers may also want to accurize slat sides as they are no flat as the kit part edges. - Thin, replace or rebuild radiator flaps and add the missing activating levers.
 If you want to use them as such, fill the ejector pin holes in them. - The wing radiators are well done with inserts providing the radiator faces for both the front and rear.
 However, Front face part is not correctly located: they are ten or eleven millimeters far too backwards.
 Move accordingly the parts to the front.
 Add the flap actuating arm. - If you drill holes in upper wing parts intended to locate the bean-shaped parts on the wings, do not forget filling them afterwards. - Drill the four elliptical holes in the landing gear leg well.
 Add missing oleo actuator behind them. - Drop tank has too many weld seams.
 Fill the forward segment line and add the tank hanging strap.
 Possibly replace with aftermarket parts. - Thin ETC rack part and drill recessed holes as the actual part is made of an embossed iron sheet.
 Correct drop tank anti-sway brace legs and add fuel connectors.
 Possibly replace the rack with aftermarket parts.